homanp/langchain-ui/README.md

 LangChain UI utilizes NextJS 13 `appDir`.
 Read more about it [here](https://nextjs.org/blog/next-13#new-app-directory-beta)

 ## Getting started

+### Langchain UI API

+We have migrated all agent functionality from LangChain Typescript to LangChain Python.
+Thus you will need to run the (Langchain UI API)[https://github.com/homanp/langchain-ui] in order to interact with the chatbot.
+In the future when the TS package is on par with the Python package we will migrate to only using Javascript.

+### Getting started

+1. Setup the (Langchain UI API)[https://github.com/homanp/langchain-ui]

 1. Clone the repo into a public GitHub repository (or fork https://github.com/homanp/langchain-ui/fork).
 If you plan to distribute the code, keep the source code public.